bootscore/bootscore/README.md

 For important updates read the [blog](https://bootscore.me/category/blog/) and follow us on [Twitter](https://twitter.com/_bootscore).
 You will be informed if there is something new you should know.

 ## Sponsor this project
+Like what you see?
+You can support us by [sponsoring](https://github.com/sponsors/bootscore) this project.
+Every contribution is highly appreciated, as it helps us maintain high motivation and continually develop the project.

 ## License & Credits
 - bootScore, [MIT License](https://github.com/bootscore/bootscore/blob/main/LICENSE)